abramsj7/Denver-Housing-Forecast/README.md

 are explicitly defined in `environment.yml`, ensuring consistent results across operating systems and machines.

+---

+## Interview Talking Points

+- Built a time-series forecasting project analyzing Denver housing market trends using Zillow data.
+- Cleaned and prepared historical housing datasets for forecasting and trend analysis.
+- Applied ARIMA/SARIMA forecasting models to predict future home price movements.
+- Compared model forecasts against Zillow forecast data to evaluate prediction accuracy.
+- Created visualizations to analyze long-term housing price trends and forecast performance.
+- Worked with time-series preprocessing techniques such as trend analysis and date indexing.
+- Used Python libraries including Pandas, Statsmodels, Matplotlib, and Scikit-learn for analysis and modeling.
-Detailed, platform-specific setup instructions are provided in the **How to Run This Project** section above.
+- Detailed, platform-specific setup instructions are provided in the **How to Run This Project** section above.